guneyozsan/guneyozsan.github.io/_posts/2021-12-10-extending-the-unity-player-activity-on-android.md

+﻿---
+layout: post
+title: Extending the UnityPlayerActivity on Android
+categories: [Unity, Android, Development, Tutorials, Guides]
+---

-﻿# Extending the UnityPlayerActivity on Android
+# Extending the UnityPlayerActivity on Android

 You can find the resulting project of this guide here on my Github collection [Unity Good Practices](https://github.com/guneyozsan/UnityGoodPractices).